leitz.htm

 6X9cm LEITZ ENLARGERS

-Leitz Focomat 2a, 6X9.5cm autofocus, 95mm F4.5 Focotar, 50mm F3.5 Elmar original equipment factory coated lenses, swing-out red filter, 32" tall column, ~21X27" large oak baseboard, universal glass negative carrier for all formats, space for simple masks beneath, instructions for 2c, baseboard imperfect--but serviceable (about 2% of veneer missing at rear corner), bellows are in very nice condition, newly rewired, some pitting of column and some other chrome plated parts (these chrome parts have been cleaned and waxed), negative carrier glasses slightly imperfect--but serviceable (I do have some replacement glasses listed below), lenses slightly scratched, without easel locking hardware.
+Leitz Focomat IIa, 6X9.5cm autofocus enlarger.
+The major differences between the IIa and the IIc are visible in the 2nd photo: IIa lenses are on a manually operated turret and the cam follower is manually repositioned.
+95mm F4.5 Focotar, 50mm F3.5 Elmar original equipment factory coated lenses, swing-out red filter, 32" tall column, Leitz ~21X27" large oak baseboard, universal glass negative carrier for all formats, space for simple masks beneath, instructions for 2c, baseboard imperfect--but serviceable (about 2% of veneer missing at rear corner), bellows OK, newly rewired, some pitting of column and some other chrome plated parts (these chrome parts have been cleaned and waxed), negative carrier glasses slightly imperfect--but serviceable (I do have some replacement glasses listed below), lenses slightly scratched, without easel locking hardware.
 The condenser in this enlarger has been replaced with a variable density diffusion disk, a GLENNVIEW product, available nowhere else, and also available separately in below listing.
 The variable density evens out the illumination just as does a condenser.
 Enlarger manufacturers moved from condenser illumination to diffusion heads with the advent of color.
-The GLENNVIEW variable density diffusion disk will give you the same perforrmance as a diffusion head. $1200
+The GLENNVIEW variable density diffusion disk will give you the same performance as a diffusion head. $500.
+I am willing to sell parts from this enlarger.
+Let me know what parts you want.

 6X9cm LEITZ ENLARGER ACCESSORIES

 LEITZ IIc CARRIER WITH UNCUT GLASSLESS ALUMINUM INSERTS.
-As is, $275.
-With custom milled openings in aluminum inserts matched to your supplied negative, with aluminum black anodized, $550.
+As illustrated, $275.
+With custom milled openings in aluminum inserts matched to your supplied negative, with aluminum black anodized finish after the openings are cut, $550.

 GLASSLESS ALUMINUM INSERTS for LEITZ IIc CARRIER.
 Black anodized aluminum with 54-55mm square openings.
 Well made, but not by me. $150.